-The H & S Working Party report to the Premises Committee.
-The Premises Committee and the Head teacher report to the Full Governing Body at each FGB meeting.
+The H & S Working Party report to the Full Governing Body at each FGB meeting.
 An audit is completed annually and submitted to the LA.
 This informs future health and safety priorities.

 NOTICE TO CONTRACTORS

 When you bring a vehicle onto this site, we would appreciate your co-operation in keeping our children safe.